noor-soreti/ePoint/README.md

 # Serverless Web App

 ePoint is a simple serverless web app that enables users to collect and redeem points from retail businesses in order to encourage customer loyalty.
 I built this app to practice designing and implementing cloud computing solutions.
 The app presents users with an React-based user interface with Amplify.
-The app interacts with a RESTful web service on the backend with API Gateway, AppSync, Lambda, and DynamoDB to submit the request and process user transactions.
+The app interacts with a GraphQL web service on the backend with AppSync, Lambda, and DynamoDB to submit requests and process user transactions.
 Users must register with the service and log in before requesting rides; Cognito is used for authentication.

 # App Architecture